sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 ### IV.
 How to identify a high issue:

-1. Definite loss of funds without (extensive) limitations of external conditions.
+1. Direct loss of funds without (extensive) limitations of external conditions.
 The loss of the affected party must be significant.

 ### V. How to identify a medium issue: